Deducteam/coq-hol-light/README.md

 You can easily contribute by proving more mappings in Coq:

-- Look in [terms.v](https://github.com/Deducteam/coq-hol-light/blob/main/terms.v) for the definition of a function symbol that you want to replace, e.g. the factorial function FACT on N; note that it is followed by a lemma FACT_DEF stating what FACT it equal to.
+- Look in [terms.v](https://github.com/Deducteam/coq-hol-light/blob/main/terms.v) for the definition of a function symbol, say f, that you want to replace; note that it is followed by a lemma f_DEF stating what f is equal to.

-- Copy and paste in [With_N.v](https://github.com/Deducteam/coq-hol-light/blob/main/With_N.v) the lemma FACT_DEF, and try to prove it when FACT is replaced by your own function.
+- Copy and paste in [With_N.v](https://github.com/Deducteam/coq-hol-light/blob/main/With_N.v) the lemma f_DEF, and try to prove it when f is replaced by your own function.

 - Create a [pull request](https://github.com/Deducteam/coq-hol-light/pulls)